fawaghy-alhashmi/WeakSupervision/README.md

 ### 1. main.ipynb

-- Open and run the `main.ipynb` Colab Notebook.
+- Open  the `main.ipynb` Colab Notebook.
 - Upload the `primatives.py` and the metadata (`HAM10000_metadata.csv`) files before running.
-The `primatives.py` file contains all labeling functions.
-Additionally, Ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment when running the fourth cell
+The `primatives.py` file contains  the functions used within the labeling functions, and meta data.
+- Run the `main.ipynb` Colab Notebook, Additionally, when runnning ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment when running the fourth cell.

 ### 2. Data_Analytics_AI_project.ipynb

-- Open and run the `Data_Analytics_AI_project.ipynb` Colab Notebook.
+- Open  the `Data_Analytics_AI_project.ipynb` Colab Notebook.
 - Ensure to upload the metadata (`HAM10000_metadata.csv`) file before running.
 The notebook focuses on the analysis of the metadata.
+- Run the `Data_Analytics_AI_project.ipynb` Colab Notebook.

 ## Files and Directories